LUMENPIXEL-001/LUMENPIXEL-001/README.md

 <img width="549" height="550" alt="Image" src="https://github.com/user-attachments/assets/17a265bf-bf67-419a-838c-83d2984c7b57" />

-# LVC — Lucky Vicky Cosmology
+# LVC — Lagrangian Variable Cosmology

 A cosmology in which the expansion history is derived from the closed-form solution of a parametric pendulum equation